bresilla/roscon2025_workshop/exercises/ex-5.md

 Sometimes we just don't want to expose all the topics to the network for both bandwidth and security issue.
 The Access Control in Zenoh can help us filter the traffic.

-You can add the following configuration to `ROUTER_CONFIG.json5` for the robot container, which deny the image topic to pass through the Zenoh Router.
-After restarting the Zenoh Router, you can see that the image on the Rviz will not be updated anymore.
+You can add the following configuration to `ROUTER_CONFIG.json5` for the robot container, which deny the PointCloud data (/camera/points) to pass through the Zenoh Router.
+After restarting the Zenoh Router, you can see that there is no Realsense PointCloud on the Rviz anymore.

 ```json5
 access_control: {